PACE-challenge/pacechallenge.org/2026/format.md

 ### Tree decomposition of display graph: `treedecomp`

-An undirect display graph of forest $F$ with trees $T_1, \ldots, T_t$ can be obtained by merging all leaves with the same label and replacing directed edges with undirected ones.
+An undirected display graph of forest $F$ with trees $T_1, \ldots, T_t$ can be obtained by merging all leaves with the same label and replacing directed edges with undirected ones.
 The parameter `treedecomp` is a [tree decomposition](https://en.wikipedia.org/wiki/Tree_decomposition) of small [treewidth](https://en.wikipedia.org/wiki/Treewidth).
 It is provided in the format `#x treedecomp [{tw},{bags},{edges}]` where
  - `{tw}` is the treewidth of the provided tree decomposition, i.e. the largest bag has size `{tw} + 1`.
 This may or may not minimal.